Skip to content

 Purpose

-To enable message history synchronization from NetSapiens to Acrobits Linkup Messaging, the script creates and maintains SIP domain-level event subscriptions.
+To enable bidirectional message synchronization between Cloud Softphone Linkup Messaging and NetSapiens, the script creates and maintains SIP domain-level event subscriptions on the NetSapiens platform.

 • Transparency: You have full visibility into the code running on your infrastructure.
 You also maintain complete control over which domains are monitored and which are excluded using the domain filtering configuration.